nokijfb/8389188babayagaisdfyigaqf/docs/blog/posts/pythonsl.md

 # PythonSL
 #### The Scripting Choice for My LxMachine

 When it comes to scripting in the terminal, programmers generally rely on Bash, Zsh, or other shell scripts.
 However, since I haven’t thoroughly learned those languages yet and have only picked up a few basic commands to make my work in the terminal faster (pardon my laziness), I initially chose Perl as my main scripting language.
 As I started using it, I found Perl's syntax confusing and its conventions unusual.
-Ultimately, I realized that spending time on something that is both confusing and obsolete would only waste my time.
+Ultimately, I realized that spending time on something that is both confusing and obsolete would only waste my time.<!-- more -->

 Next, I turned to **Lua**.
 I really enjoyed this language; it’s ***lightweight***, ***fast***, and has a logo I find appealing.
 Many well-known programmers use Lua, but it isn’t versatile enough and has a relatively small community.
 I wanted something at least comparable to **Perl** but not **JavaScript**—I only use JavaScript for web development, so there was no way I would use it for scripting.